muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 I have combat shoes that I use daily and keep in relatively good condition but extras were not something I had on hand.

-My previous summon came with a full set of equipment including boots and armour but Phanna was summoned with just a shirt, shorts and that's it.
+My previous summon came with some basic equipment like boots and a knife, which I've kept as a keepsake.

+Phanna, on the other hand, was summoned with just a shirt and shorts, nothing else.

 I wasn't sure what to do.